slsdetectorgroup/slsDetectorPackage/docs/src/troubleshooting.rst

 #.
 Check :ref:`Common Multi Module Troubleshooting<common troubleshooting multi module data>`
 #.
 Power Supply
+    * Jungfrau needs a ~4A per module for a short time at startup.
+If not, it reboots misconfigured.
     * Comment out this line in the config file: powerchip 1
     * Powering on the chip increases the power consumption by a considerable amount.
 If commenting out this line aids in getting data (strange data due to powered off chip), then it could be the power supply current limit.
 Fix it (possibly to 8A current limit) and uncomment the powerchip line back in config file.